-Basilica of Our Lady of Guadalupe Posted by sasha on Jun 28, 2017 in Travel
+Basilica of Our Lady of Guadalupe Posted by sasha on Jun 28, 2017 in Uncategorized

 One of the most important sites in Catholicism is located in the outskirts of Mexico City.
 The Basílica de Nuestra Señora de Guadalupe (Basilica of Our Lady of Guadalupe) is visited by millions of people every year and is a national shrine in Mexico.
 It’s actually the second most visited shrine in Catholicism, behind the Vatican.
 There’s a fascinating story behind the construction of the original basilica, and that’s where we’ll begin.